openhab/openhab-docs/_addons_ios/google-assistant/readme.md

 ## Requirements

 * [openHAB Cloud Connector](http://docs.openhab.org/addons/ios/openhabcloud/readme.html) configured using myopenHAB.org.
+(Items DO NOT need to be exposed to and will not show up on myopenHAB.org, this is only needed for the IFTTT service!)
 * Google account.
 * Google Home or Google Home mini.